-If you rely on manicures or pedicures for healthy looking nails, keep a few things in mind.
+If you rely on manicures or pedicures for healthy-looking nails, keep a few things in mind.
 Stick to salons that display a current state license, and work only with technicians also licensed by the state board.
-Don't have your cuticles removed — it can lead to nail infection.
+Don't have your cuticles removed — they act to seal the skin to the nail plate, so removal can lead to nail infection.
 Also, make sure your nail technician properly sterilizes all tools used during your procedure to prevent the spread of infection.

 You might also ask how the foot baths are cleaned.
 Ideally, a bleach solution is used between clients and the filters are cleaned regularly.

 It's easy to neglect your nails — but taking some basic steps can keep your fingernails healthy and strong.

 - Nails.
 American Academy of Dermatology. https://www.aad.org/media/stats/prevention-and-care/nail-care.
 Accessed Dec.
 29, 2017.

 - Bolognia JL, et al. Nail disorders.
 In: Dermatology Essentials.
 Philadelphia, Pa.: Saunders Elsevier; 2014. https://www.clinicalkey.com.
 Accessed Dec.
 30, 2017.

 - Habif TP.
 Nail diseases.
 In: Clinical Dermatology: A Color Guide to Diagnosis and Therapy.
 6th ed.
 St. Louis, Mo.: Saunders Elsevier; 2016. https://www.clinicalkey.com.
 Accessed Dec.
 29, 2017.